 In the end, the 61-year-old building that cost $80,000 ($2,493,727.27 in 2021 dollars) was estimated to cost $2,000,000 to replace at the time – and only insured for $567,000.
 The Watertown Daily Times reported in a retrospective piece of the Sacred Heart Church that the incarnation destroyed by fire was actually the third church to bear its name–

 The parish was formed in 1857 to serve the French-speaking congregation in the city.
 Services were first held in St. Mary’s church on Factory Street by French priests supplied by the Missionaries of the Sacred Heart in Montreal.

 The priests first rented and later bought a house on Thompson Street for their residence.
 Here, after the old St. Mary’s church needed replacing, the wooden Sacred Heart Church was erected within two months in 1878, with an initial contribution of $2,000 from a French woman in Brittany.

 At the time of the 1969 fire, the Sacred Heart parish numbered 4,202.
-Although there was no doubt a new church would be built, there was an acknowledgement at what had been lost – but also a hopeful future based on what still existed as mentioned in the Watertown Daily Time’s February 15th editorial–
+Although there was no doubt a new church would be built, there was an acknowledgment at what had been lost – but also a hopeful future based on what still existed, as mentioned in the Watertown Daily Times’s February 15th editorial–

 Whoever attempts to replace the past?
 It can’t be done, nor is it ever done, nor is it ever tried by churches.
 Their mission is forward, just as in 1878 and 1905.
 The only thing that the church’s past has accomplished is a foundation.
 New church buildings depend on foundation of strong belief, and so we confidently expect that there will be ground-breaking and a new Sacred Heart edifice which will carry forward the church for 60, 90 years, or well beyond, into the middle of the next century.